3kh0/ext-remover/README.md

 **Where do I find my extension's manifest.json?**
 First, find your extension's ID.
-This is a 32-character code that can be found on your extension's settings page, normally near or at the top.
+This is a 32-character code found on your extension's settings page, normally near or at the top.
 Then go to `chrome-extension://your-32-char-id-goes-here/manifest.json`

-Credit to Bypassi for the original LTMEAT framework, and HUGE thanks to Swordmaster4321 for discovering that pages can be hung with printing and lots of help and suggestions along the way.
+Credit to Bypassi for the original LTMEAT framework, and HUGE thanks to Swordmaster4321 for discovering that pages can be hung with printing and lots of help and suggestions.

 </details>